thridhath-dev/internal-finance-tracker/README.md

 - 🔐 **Clerk Authentication** - Sign in/up with email, Google, and more
 - 💾 **NeonDB Integration** - PostgreSQL database with Prisma ORM
 - 🔄 **Automatic User Sync** - Webhooks keep your database in sync with Clerk
+- 📊 **Dashboard with Sidebar** - Beautiful dashboard with financial overview
+- 💰 **Transaction Tracking** - View income, expenses, and balance
+- 🏷️ **Category System** - Organize transactions by categories
 - 🌓 **Dark Mode Support** - Beautiful UI in both light and dark themes
+- 📱 **Fully Responsive** - Works perfectly on mobile, tablet, and desktop
 - ⚡ **Next.js 15** - Built with the latest React and Next.js features

 ## 🚀 Quick Start